Sunshine returns today with near average temperatures

-Elmira, N.Y.
-(WETM) – Sunshine returns today but how long does it last?
+Binghamton, N.Y.
+(WIVT) – Sunshine returns today but how long does it last?
 Details below:

 TODAY: